 Subcontracts, Consultants, Vendors, Collaborators

-There is often much confusion at the proposal stage when determining whether a participant in a project is a subcontractor, consultant, or vendor.
+There is often much confusion at the proposal stage when determining whether a participant in a project is a subcontractor (known in the Kuali system as an Organization), consultant, or vendor.
 The proper determination depends mainly on the substance of the relationship and engagement between UMass and the entity.
 It is important to make the determination before the proposal and budget are finalized because the University wants to ensure that the funds being awarded are being properly allocated and expended in accordance with federal requirements and guidance and for the PI.
 It can have a negative impact on the funds available to the project and have other effects if an entity is misidentified in the original proposal and a rebudgeting of funds is required once the award is made:

 - Most sponsors will require explicit approval of a subaward identified after an award is made and that will delay its issue and could impact the scope of work.